prototypefund/reproducible-website/contribute/salsa.md

 ### 6. Wait for confirmation

-Unfortunately, you will have to wait for someone on the Reproducible Builds team to accept your request.
+Unfortunately you will have to wait for someone on the Reproducible Builds team to accept your request.
 You should receive an email once this occurs:

 ![](/images/contribute/salsa/08.png)